Almirall: Activities

 Almirall collaborates with various public and private entities, such as the Centro Superior de Investigaciones Científicas (CSIC), the Instituto de Investigación Biomédica and the Parc Científic de Barcelona in Spain.
 Highlighted among the international alliances are those with the Imperial College London (United Kingdom) and the National Institute of Health (NIH) in the United States.
 Almirall participated in the creation of the Barcelona Respiratory Network Foundation.
 In Europe, the company has contributed in several projects with the Innovative Medicines Initiative (IMI).

 Centres

-The company has three R&D centres distributed in Spain and Germany (Reinbek) and Switzerland (Lugano).

 The R&D centre in Sant Feliu de Llobregat (Barcelona), houses the departments involved in all stages of R&D, as well as the development of new chemical entities.
 The Reinbek Centre of Excellence for Dermatology specializes in the development of new formulas for the treatment of skin diseases.